Menu

 Learning Coaches are expected to:

-• Monitor student assignments, grades, and academic progress
+• Monitor assignments, grades, and academic progress

-• Maintain accurate contact information with the school
+• Maintain accurate contact information

 • Communicate with teachers and school staff as needed